Content Shortage Solution

 Garden Joy is a mobile lifestyle sim where players design gardens and complete decor challenges.
-I led UX for Plus Challenges, a system that delivers endless, personalized content to top players, boosting engagement, increasing daily active users, and driving major 2024 impact.
-(5-6 min read)
+I led UX for Plus Challenges, a system that delivers endless, personalized content to top players, boosting retention, increasing daily active users, and driving major 2024 impact.

 Garden Joy is a mobile lifestyle sim where players design gardens and complete decor challenges.
-I led UX for Plus Challenges, a system that delivers endless, personalized content to top players, boosting engagement, increasing daily active users, and driving major 2024 impact.
-(5-6 min read)
+I led UX for Plus Challenges, a system that delivers endless, personalized content to top players, boosting retention, increasing daily active users, and driving major 2024 impact.

 Garden Joy is a mobile lifestyle sim where players design gardens and complete decor challenges.
-I led UX for Plus Challenges, a system that delivers endless, personalized content to top players, boosting engagement, increasing daily active users, and driving major 2024 impact.
-(5-6 min read)
+I led UX for Plus Challenges, a system that delivers endless, personalized content to top players, boosting retention, increasing daily active users, and driving major 2024 impact.

 mark name